Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Timings: Werner [1] (3:55); Leonhardt [2] (3:44); Rilling [3] (3:51); Gardiner [4] (3:18); Leusink [5] (3:50)

 [1] Agnes Giebel (with Werner) is always an interesting singer to listen to.
 She almost always finds in the aria she is given to sing depths, of which other soprano singers are usually not aware.
 Here her voice is somewhat behind its prime.
-The stability is not always there, but the expression is second to none.
-She has an excellent oboe player as her companion, and dialogue between the singer and the player reflects two faces of the same soul.
+The stability is not always there, but the expression is second to no. She has an excellent oboe player as her companion, and the dialogue between the singer and the player reflects two faces of the same soul.
 The accompaniment is tasteful.
 This is the kind of rendition, which touches the deepest human feelings.
 It seems that she wants to be cheerful, but she cannot.

 [2] The boy soprano presented by Leonhardt does not have much to offer, either in expression or in technical terms.
 He is simply not equipped to do justice with the aria for soprano.
 The good playing of the oboist cannot hold the aria all alone.